gI0baI/fast-flags/README.md

 ```

 ### No 2024 Gui
-Roblox has since forced players to use the new Chrome v4 Gui; these Flags disables it
+Roblox has since forced players to use the new Chrome v4 Gui; these Flags disables it.

 ```json
 "FFlagEnableInGameMenuChromeABTest2": false,